 Many choose to adopt through the NEDC because of our superior pregnancy rates (54% in the most recent reporting year).
 Many donate embryos through the NEDC because of the peace of mind provided by our home study requirement, which means your embryos will go to a stable, healthy family.
 And all are reassured by our nearly two-decade-long track record and commitment to keep strengthening the NEDC long-term, ensuring the ability of embryo donors and recipients to receive and share information in the future.

-Our cutting-edge work has garnered news coverage from national and international media outlets such as ABC’s Good Morning America, The Washington Post, The New York Times, Fox News, NBC Nightly News, BBC, CNN, The Gospel Coalition, Focus on the Family Citizen Magazine and Newsmax Magazine.
+Our cutting-edge work has garnered news coverage from national and international media outlets such as The Today Show on NBC, ABC’s Good Morning America, The Washington Post, The New York Times, Fox News, NBC Nightly News, BBC, CNN, The Gospel Coalition, People Magazine and The New York Post.

 Considering embryo donation or adoption is a big decision that has both emotional and financial concerns.
 We invite you to browse our website, check out videos like the one below, and find answers to many of the questions you may have.

 The Evangelical Council for Financial Accountability (ECFA) has accredited the NEDC.
 That means we hold to established standards for financial accountability and transparency.
 When you give to the NEDC, you can be confident your money is going directly to our mission of helping children and families through embryo donation and adoption!

 Do you want more personal information about embryo donation and adoption?
 Read stories from NEDC families who have walked through this journey.Check Out Embryo Adoption Stories

 How do you tell your children about their unique adoption, or should you?
 Check out several books that will help satisfy your child’s curiosity about where they came from and reinforce your love for them.Find Out More